i-winxd/AutoKarokeInator/README.md

 # Auto Karoke Inator

-This will be useful.
 This app allows you to quickly create substation alpha subtitle files using existing ``.txt`` files and a `.mid` file.
 Your `.txt` files control what is being said, and your `.mid` files control when the subtitles are being shown.